 Rosendale Cafe, 2008

 This show was an artistic duet.
-Jacinta and Cindy collaborated closely, sharing themes, color schemes, content and materials.
+Jacinta Bunnell and Cindy Hoose collaborated closely, sharing themes, color schemes, content and materials.
 While each of their work was done separately in their own studios, close planning and communication led to an engaging mirroring of styles and ideas.
-When Cindy and Jacinta come together, their superhero powers are activated.
-They can transform everyday materials into anything tangentially related to mythological creatures and baby animals, made up of found fabric scraps, lime green paint and vintage buttons.
-Each pair of paintings was like a carnival side show at Noah's ark.
+When Cindy and Jacinta come together, they can transform everyday materials into anything tangentially related to mythological creatures and baby animals, made up of found fabric scraps, lime green paint and vintage buttons.
+Each pair of paintings read like a carnival side show at Noah's ark.